From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

 In terms of vibrancy, oil painting wins 100/100 times!

-Although you’d want your painting to be lightfast and not look yellowish, oil paint can give your painting vibrant that no other medium can possibly achieve.
+Although you’d want your painting to be lightfast and not look yellowish, oil paint can give your painting a vibrant taste that no other medium can possibly achieve.

 This is because of the composition difference between the two mediums.
 Oil paints have a higher pigment concentration than acrylics, giving you the advantage to create colorful and bold paintings.

-Another benefit oil paints can give is the ability to add layers of paints to create striking artworks.
-Layering with acrylic is difficult because of the low pigment composition (as compared with Oils) and due to the fact that acrylic paint gets hard when dried.
+Another benefit oil paints can give is the ability to add layers of paint to create striking artworks.
+Layering with acrylic is difficult because of the low pigment composition (as compared with Oils) and the fact that acrylic paint gets hard when dried.

 If you want to create vivid paintings with amazing colors, oil painting is what you should go with.
 But to get a thorough idea of what medium you should choose, keep reading (or scroll down below a bit)

-(P.s: You can check out or top blog on acrylic painting tips for beginners if you’ve chosen to pick up the acrylics!)
+(P.S.
+You can check out our top blog on acrylic painting tips for beginners if you’ve chosen to pick up the acrylics!)